tadghh/firefox-attention-theme/README.md

-A sleek themes designed around stimulating your brain with pretty stuff
+A sleek theme designed around stimulating your brain with pretty stuff

 ## Requirements